Exact simulation of the first passage time through a given level for jump diffusions: Simulation of the first passage time for a stopped continuous diffusion

-First we recall the statement of the Girsanov transformation and the associated Novikov condition (for a reference about Girsanov's transformation, see for instance \cite{Oksendal}). \begin{assumption}[Novikov's condition] We say that Novikov's condition is satisfied if
+First, we recall the statement of the Girsanov transformation and the associated Novikov condition (for a reference about Girsanov's transformation, see, for instance, \cite{Oksendal}). \begin{assumption}[Novikov's condition] The drift term $\alpha$ satisfies Novikov's condition if:

-\end{assumption} Let us note that this particular condition is satisfied if the growth of the drift term $\alpha$ is at most linear (see Corollary 5.16 p.200 in \cite{K-S}): there exists a constant $C_\td>0$ such that
+\end{assumption} This particular condition is satisfied as soon as the growth of the drift term $\alpha$ is at most linear (see Corollary 5.16 p.200 in \cite{K-S}).
+There exists a constant $C_\td>0$ such that:

-Then the following transformation holds. \begin{thm} Assume that $\alpha$ satisfies Novikov's condition.
-Let us define the martingale $(M_t)_{t\ge 0}$ by
+Then, the following transformation holds. \begin{thm} Assuming that $\alpha$ satisfies Novikov's condition, we define the martingale $(M_t)_{t\ge 0}$ by:

 and the measure $\mathbb{Q}$ on $(\Omega, \mathcal{F}_\td)$: